Leclerc LogoWhy Choose the Weavebird Computer-Dobby Weaving Loom

 Countermarch Mechanism

-The Weavebird loom design is based on a Countermarch mechanism where every harness moves either up or down with every pick to create the warp shed.
+The Weavebird loom design is a true Countermarch mechanism where every shaft moves either up or down with every pick to create the warp shed.
 The threads that are lifted form the top of the shed and the lowered threads create the shed base.
 This approach significantly reduces the degree of warp thread stretch when the weaver treadles the loom and reduces the force required to get a good shed to throw the shuttle through.

 In comparison, the Jack mechanism used by conventional computerized looms creates a shed by raising some warp threads and leaving the rest untouched to create the base.
 By only lifting the top threads, Jack or "Rising Shed" looms, as some like to call them, must lift the warp threads twice as high to get the same shed as the Weavebird!

-The stretching of the warp threads gets worse the greater the number of harnesses.
-To form an even "roof" in the warp shed, successive harnesses must be lifted a little bit higher than the previous harness as you move toward the back of the loom.
+The stretching of the warp threads gets worse as the number of shafts increases.
+To form an even "roof" in the warp shed, successive shafts must be lifted a little bit higher than the previous shaft as you move toward the back of the loom.
 This means that on a 32 shaft loom, shaft 32 has to rise a little more than shaft 31 and much more than shaft 1, putting more stress on the warp threads it lifts.
-By reducing the amount warp threads have to be deflected, the Weavebird reduces the chance of damaged or broken warp threads and makes higher tension warps possible!
+By minimizing the amount warp threads have to be deflected, the Weavebird reduces the chance of damaged or broken warp threads and makes higher tension warps possible!

-A Countermarch is the perfect mechanism for a computer loom as the mechanism's only defficiency (ie, the complex tie-up requirement) is eliminated by having the computer manage the tie-up process.
+A Countermarch is the perfect mechanism for a computer loom as the technique's only real deficiency (ie, the complex tie-up requirement) is eliminated by having the computer manage the tie-up process.
+The benefits of using this design are easier treadling regardless of how high the warp tension is, less warp thread damage, especially on delicate fibers and the ability to use a lot of shafts!

 Countermarch vs Jack Mechanism